 Rabbi Ilana Schachter

-Ilana was ordained as rabbi by the Hebrew Union College-Jewish Institute of Religion, where she also received a MA in Hebrew Letters.
-She received her BA in Comparative Literature and Judaic Studies from Brown University.
-A native New Yorker, Rabbi Ilana is thrilled to be back on the east coast.
+Rabbi Ilana Schachter is the Director of Community Building at Temple Shaaray Tefila in New York.
+Ilana was ordained as a rabbi by the Hebrew Union College-Jewish Institute of Religion, where she also received an MA in Hebrew Letters.
+She received her AB With Honors in Comparative Literature and Judaic Studies from Brown University.
+A native New Yorker, Ilana is thrilled to be home.

-In her rabbinate, she encourages learning in all things and the pursuit of a justice rooted in faith through Jewish texts, values and rituals.
-Ilana lives in Philadelphia with her husband, John and their two children, Jacob and Aviva.
+In her rabbinate, she encourages multiple access points to Jewish engagement and the pursuit of a justice rooted in faith through Jewish texts, values, and rituals.
+Recognizing that each individual has a Jewish story that informs one’s Jewish journey, Ilana is humbled to hold these stories and serve as a guide in the next phase of a person’s Jewish life.
+Ilana lives with her husband, John, and their two children, Jacob and Aviva.

 Brian Schaefer is a New York-based journalist and writer, contributing to The New York Times, Haaretz Newspaper and Out Magazine, among other publications.
 He was a 2010-2011 Dorot Fellow in Israel and received a masters in literature and creative writing at Bar Ilan University in Tel Aviv.